-2. TERM AND TIME OF PERFORMANCE
+II.
+TERM AND TIME OF PERFORMANCE

-The effective date of this agreement shall be October 1, 2017.
+The effective date of this agreement is October 1, 2018

-Services of the Participant shall commence October 1, 2017 and end September 30, 2019.
-The final invoice must be submitted by October 15, 2019 in order for the Participant and or rehabilitation contractor to be eligible for reimbursement.
+Services of the Participant shall begin on October 1, 2018 and end September 30, 2019.
+The final invoice must be submitted October 15, 2018 in order for the participant to be eligible for reimbursement.

-The Participant will forfeit all funds not expended during the term of this Agreement unless otherwise extended in writing by the HCD Manager based on circumstances not under the Participant's control.
+The participant will forfeit all funds not expended during the terms of this agreement unless otherwise extended in writing by the Housing and Community Development (HCD) Manager based on circumstances not under the Participant's control.